 When you start exercising, make sure you are doing the right ones and ease yourself into them.
 Give yourself the breaks you need and do not tire yourself out.

-It is always good to find a partner to workout with; it is more fun when you are sharing the experience and is also safer to have someone around in case you have a little twist or pull.
+It is always good to find a workout partner; it is more fun when you are sharing the experience and is also safer to have someone around in case you have a little twist or pull.

 3. Ball Exercises to Reduce Belly